jananipravallika/jananipravallika/README.md

 Student | Computer Science

 A highly motivated and skilled computer science student seeking a challenging role in software engineering to utilize my technical skills and knowledge in a collaborative and dynamic environment.
 Looking for opportunities in the field of design and development.
-And ready to learn and work hard if given an opportunity
+And ready to learn and work hard if given an opportunity.
 <!--
 **jananipravallika/jananipravallika** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.